-An opening ceremony will take place on Monday at 18.30.
+An opening ceremony will take place on Tuesday at 18.30.
 Competitors will participate in a welcoming procession.
 Each national team is asked to wear similar shirts.
 A flag and sign bearing the name of each country will be provided by the organiser for each team.
-At the opening ceremony a Concourse d' Elegance will be held in one category.
-The category will be the best "paint job".
-There will be one (1) trophy for the winner.
+Concours d'Elegance will be held at the Opening Ceremony and judged in two (2) categories, i.e. best paint job and best 1/10th scale replica.
+There will be one (1) trophy for each category.